Bartozzz/bartozzz.github.io/content/blog/2019-03-01-enterprise-scale-react-redux-project-architecture/index.md

 #### Action Types

 Action types are constants used by action creators and reducers.
-Each action type should be unique, prefixed by the project and module name.
+Each action type should be unique and prefixed by the project and module name.

 ```typescript
 export const POSTS_REQUEST = "@@<project_name>/<module_name>/POSTS_REQUEST";